Organic Integration and its required elements for growth

 Yet, there's much more to it than just the logical stuff.
 Leaders must know how to quickly access the correct information and adapt relevant strategies while being connected to the emotional performance of themselves and their people.

-Those leaders who are best at Organic Integration develop and fully engage emotional, instinctual, and critical thinking talents and skills.
+Those leaders who excel at Organic Integration develop and fully engage their emotional, instinctual, and critical thinking talents and skills.
 They process complex information, along with being able to consciously relate to and connect with the individual and collective needs of people.

 OI is a quest for relevancy and growth

-It is Organic Integration that clarifies the connections that people need to see for an organization to be relevant to their use of energy.
+It is Organic Integration that clarifies the connections people need to see for an organization to be relevant to their energy use.
 When these connections are made and acted upon, a stickiness is achieved that connects people to their work.
-As this connection builds on to the energy of others, velocity increases, and the momentum for growth is achieved.
+As this connection builds on the energy of others, velocity increases, and the momentum for growth is achieved.

 So, what does Organic Integration look like in your organization or community?
 It is a creative system led by leadership that aligns and unites people to make a unique difference in their community.
 "Unfortunately, no one can be told what their Matrix is.
 You (leaders) have to (do the work and) see it for yourself."